Ninja-Squad/ninja-squad.github.com/_posts/2017-10-30-angular-elements.md

 but there is a bit of "plumbing" to do (you have to write an ES6 class with a constructor that follows some rules, then observe the attributes that can change, then implement the correct lifecycle methods defined in the specification).

-That why Angular&nbsp;5 introduces `@angular/elements`!
+That is why Angular&nbsp;5 introduces `@angular/elements`!
 Angular Elements are classic components packaged as Custom Elements.

-When you package an Angular Component as an Angular Element, you can the use it like a standard Custom Element.
+When you package an Angular Component as an Angular Element, you can then use it like a standard Custom Element.
 It will bootstrap itself, and create an NgElement (custom element) that hosts the component.
 It also builds a bridge between the standard DOM APIs and the underlying Angular Component, by doing the plumbing between the component's inputs and the custom element properties,